paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ## Podcasts

 Dungeons and Daddies.
-Currently on Season 2 Episode 35 - Apollo Four Teens.
+Currently on Season 2 Episode 45 - Hell or High Father.
 The Rest is Entertainment
+Lunchtime with Michael Fry
+Harry Hill's "Are We There Yet?"

 ## Watching